IFenton/software_carpentry/index.md

 From the mountains, moors and fenlands
 Where the Heron, the Shu-shu-ga
 Feeds among the reeds and rushes
 I repeat them as I heard them,
 From the lips of Nawadahah
-The musician, the sweet singer
+The musician, the sweet singer.

+Should you ask where Nawadahah
+Found these songs so wild and wayward

 Daffodils